Members of the ACLG

-After receiving some excellent applications from very highly skilled and passionate community members, the following 12 individuals were selected as being able to most suitable to represent the diverse communities within Arataki:
+After receiving some excellent applications from very highly skilled and passionate community members back in October 2020, the following 12 individuals were selected as being able to most suitably represent the diverse communities within Arataki:

 - Ian Armstrong